Status: 1st August 2021

-These General Terms and Conditions apply to all contracts, deliveries, and other services, including consulting services, of M. E. Schupp Industriekeramik GmbH & Co.
-KG (hereinafter, "Schupp").
+These General Terms and Conditions apply to all contracts, deliveries, and other services, including consulting services, of M. E. Schupp Industriekeramik GmbH (hereinafter, "Schupp").
+The terms shall apply only if the customer is an entrepreneur (§ 14 of the German Civil Code (Bürgerliches Gesetzbuch; BGB)), a legal entity of public law, or a public-law special fund.
 Terms and conditions of the customer that deviate from these General Terms and Conditions, as well as side agreements or changes to these General Terms and Conditions, are valid only if same have been expressly confirmed by Schupp in writing.

 2.1 Unless expressly designated as binding, the offers contained in our catalogues and sales documentation, as well as those on our website, are always non-binding and subject to change, i.e. are considered to be only a request to make an offer.
 Orders become binding on us only after they have been confirmed by us in writing or once the service has been rendered.

 2.2 Additional terms and conditions, including those of a technical nature, in particular, dimensions and their calculation, pricing, crate or package contents, packaging, freight costs, etc., may result from supplemental terms and conditions of delivery and price lists.
 To the extent that no information is contained there and no special agreements have been made, customary business practices are applicable.

 2.3 If the customer subsequently desires to change or cancel the order, this can be done only on the basis of special agreement and only if manufacture, customization, or processing has not yet begun.
 In any case, this requires Schupp’s written consent in order to be effective.